Kimberly K. Eby, Ph.D. – firstname.lastname@example.org

 Associate Provost for Faculty Development

 Kim is a community psychologist with broad interests in domestic violence; violence and gender; and collaboration and community building in a variety of contexts, especially in interdisciplinary teaching and learning.
-A faculty member at Mason since 1996, she taught primarily in New Century College, an undergraduate integrated and interdisciplinary studies program.
-In addition to New Century College, she is a Women’s Studies faculty member and affiliate of the Department of Psychology.
+A faculty member at Mason since 1996, she taught primarily in the School of Integrated Studies, an undergraduate integrated and interdisciplinary studies program.
+In addition to the School of Integrated Studies, she is a Women’s Studies faculty member and affiliate of the Department of Psychology.
 In 2002, she was awarded the George Mason University Teaching Excellence Award.

 She has co-edited an interdisciplinary reader on violence and gender and written about faculty roles in interdisciplinary collaborative work; collaborative learning; pedagogical strategies in teaching about controversial and sensitive issues; and responding to the needs of domestic violence survivors.
 She was a consultant for the National Learning Communities Project and continues to present at national and regional meetings, as well as individual institutions on topics such as leading institutional curricular change, developing interdisciplinary curricula, faculty collaboration, working with student and faculty diversity, and other pedagogical issues.